encord-team/encord-client-python/docs/source/tutorials/projects.rst

 #.
 Polygon
 #.
 Keypoint

-Use the :meth:`.EncordClientProject.object_interpolation` method to run object interpolation.
+Use the :meth:`.ProjectManager.object_interpolation` method to run object interpolation.

 Key frames, between which interpolation is run, can be obtained from label rows containing videos.
 The objects to interpolate between key frames is a list of ``<object_hash>`` values obtained from the ``label_row["labels"]["<frame_number>"]["objects"]`` entry in the label row.